Internal Linking: Best Practices for SEO with Real Life Examples

 Here's a great graphic provided by Hubspot that summarizes the idea pretty well:

-In a nutshell, you should create “clusters” of content that are all closely related topics.
+In a nutshell, you should create “clusters” of content that are all closely related topics and linking to each other.
+This is a solid internal linking strategy.

 - Link from Your Pillar article to each of your “sub” topic pages.